JoseIgnacioE/Spectral-Clustering/README.md

 # References

-Ulrike von Luxburg.
+[1] Ulrike von Luxburg.
 A tutorial on spectral clustering.Statistics and Computing,17(4):395–416, Dec 2007

-Jianbo Shi and J. Malik.
+[2] Jianbo Shi and J. Malik.
 Normalized cuts and image segmentation.IEEE Trans-actions on Pattern Analysis and Machine Intelligence, 22(8):888–905, 2000.

-Andrew Y. Ng, Michael I. Jordan, and Yair Weiss.
-On spectral clustering:  Anal-ysis and an algorithm.
+[3] Andrew Y. Ng, Michael I. Jordan, and Yair Weiss.
+On spectral clustering:  Analysis and an algorithm.
 InProceedings  of  the  14th  International  Conference  onNeural  Information  Processing  Systems:  Natural  and  Synthetic, NIPS’01, page849–856, Cambridge, MA, USA, 2001.
 MIT Press.